-Doing things like putting multi-factor and administration privilege controls in place are things that cyber security consulting services will do to help strengthen application security to prevent your apps from being breached.
+Actions such as setting up multi-factor and administration privilege controls are steps that cyber security consulting services will take to help strengthen application security and prevent your apps from being breached.

-Information security covers the protection of company data and that data that you collect from customers, clients, or vendors.
-When you hear about data privacy and compliance with privacy regulations, these regulations put basic rules in place for information security.
+Information security covers the protection of company data and the data that you collect from customers, clients, or vendors.

 Most companies will need to adhere to one or more information security standards.
 These standards can have stiff penalties should negligence result in the compromise of personally identifiable information.